 outsourcing of technical departments.
 The Licensee explained that new checks have been introduced to ensure listings are now correctly married to schedules prior to broadcast.

 Ofcom Decision: Breach of Rule 1.18

-which were broadcast for the primary purpose of sexual arousal or stimulation.
-We noted the representations of the Licensee that this material was broadcast unencrypted as a result of human error, and that it has taken action to prevent such errors from
+nature which were broadcast for the primary purpose of sexual arousal or stimulation.
+We noted the representations of the Licensee that this material was broadcast unencrypted as a result of human error, and that it has taken action to prevent

 The licence for this channel is owned by Playboy TV UK/Benelux Ltd.